amit-0333/PracticeGit/README.md

 # PracticeGit

-Hello , this is for practice
+Hello , this is for practice.
 <br>
 Author - Amit Kumar